Water supply and sanitation in Yemen: Germany

-Germany has played an important role in the implementation of urban water and sanitation reforms in Yemen since the mid-1990s, including through the support provided by GTZ to the technical secretariat in the Ministry in charge of the sector.
-GTZ supports the water and sanitation sector through a €23 million program for the Institutional Development of the Water Sector from 1994 to 2009.
+Germany has played an important role in the implementation of urban water and sanitation reforms in Yemen since the mid-1990s, including through the support provided by the German Agency for International Cooperation (GIZ, formerly GTZ) to the technical secretariat in the Ministry in charge of the sector.
+GIZ supports the water and sanitation sector through a €23 million program for the Institutional Development of the Water Sector from 1994 to 2009.
 The program supports the decentralization reforms, strengthens local corporations, and establishes water basin committees and water resources management plans through training provided by NWSA and NWRA.

 In Mukalla on the Indian Ocean network losses in part of the city were reduced after rehabilitation measures financed by German development cooperation.

-On behalf of the German government KfW development bank provides financing for water and sanitation investments in the city of Aden as well as in the towns of Al Shehr/Al Hami in Mukalla District, Mokha, Yarim, Amran, Sa'dah, Zabid, Bajil, Mansouria and Beit al-Faqih, the latter four being located in the Al Hudaydah Governorate.
-An evaluation of an earlier project for the renewal and expansion of drinking water supply systems in eight provincial towns in Yemen (Bajil, Bait al Faqih, Al Mansouria, Zabid, Mokha, Amran, Yarim und Hajjah), and sanitation measures in three towns (Hajjah, Amran and Yarim) showed that the project largely achieved its objectives related to water supply.
-The quality of the construction work was rated as high and the collection of bills was considered to be "efficient".
-However, in Yarim the objective was not achieved due to water shortages.
-Only "modest improvements" were achieved regarding waste water disposal.
-Another project to reduce water losses in Taiz and Mukalla was considered a partial failure: On the positive side, the evaluation showed that losses in the rehabilitated areas were reduced significantly.
-In Mukalla, where 40% of the network was rehabilitated, they were reduced from 22% to 8%.
-In Taiz, where only 12% of the network was rehabilitated, they fell from 45% to 6%.
-However, overall losses in the cities remained high at 30% in Mukalla and 47% in Taiz, because only parts of the network were rehabilitated.
-The cost of the measures was higher than expected due to the poorer than expected state of the network.
-KfW is now in the process of applying robust, quantitative-based evaluation methods to more accurately assess the health impact of the interventions it supported in Yemeni towns based.
-This will be done through surveys including both beneficiaries and a control group.
+On behalf of the German government, the KfW development bank has financed water and sanitation investments in the city of Aden and several smaller towns such as: Al Shehr/Al Hami in Mukalla District, Mokha, Yarim, Amran, Sa'dah, Zabid, Bajil, Mansouria and four municipalities in the Al Hudaydah Governorate (Zabid, Bajil, Al Mansouria, and Bait al-Faqih).
+An early evaluation of KfW-supported municipal projects across eight provincial towns in Yemen (Bajil, Bait al-Faqih, Al Mansouria, Zabid, Mokha, Amran, Yarim und Hajjah), and sanitation measures across three towns (Hajjah, Amran and Yarim) indicated that water supply targets were largely met with high construction quality, however, sanitation improvements remained more limited.
+In an evaluation of KfW-supported projects in several towns, the quality of the construction work was rated as high and the collection of bills was considered to be "efficient".
+However, in Yarim the objectives did not meet the KPIs due to water shortages, and only "modest improvements" were achieved regarding waste water disposal.
+A separate water loss reduction project in Taiz and Mukalla received mixed results: while water losses in the rehabilitated areas were reduced significantly, (for example in Mukalla, where 40% of the network was rehabilitated, loses were reduced from 22% to 8%, and in Taiz, where only 12% of the network was rehabilitated, loses fell from 45% to 6%), overall losses in the cities remained high - predominantly 30% in Mukalla and 47% in Taiz, as large sections of the municipal network was not fixed.
+The cost of the work exceeded the initial budget, due to the poorer than expected conditions of the network.
+To accurately assess the health impact of the interventions it supported in Yemeni towns, KfW initiated a process of applying robust, quantitative-based evaluation methods through surveys including both beneficiaries and a control group.

+Following the escalation of civik war in 2015, German technical cooperation shifted from long-term institutional development to emergency services and service preservation.
+GIZ did massive damage assessments of municipal water corporations, provided direct technical assistance, and supported emergency infrastructure fixings to maintain basic water supply and sanitation services.